AnnMarieW/dash-pylette/README.md

 ### Introduction

-Welcome to Dash Pylette - a  Dash app showcasing the power of the Pylette library.
+Welcome to Dash Pylette - a  Dash app showcasing the power of the [Pylette](https://github.com/qTipTip/Pylette) library.
 This app serves as a tool to extract color palettes from images.
 Whether you're a designer, artist, or developer, Dash Pylette provides an easy way to generate color schemes for your projects.

+### Find more information in the [Pylette GitHub](https://github.com/qTipTip/Pylette)
+__Don't forget to give it a :star:__

 ### Features